jleben/paw2019/tutorial/onsets.md

 - The output stream has one element for each input element (audio sample).
 This output rate is much higher then normally required for audio analysis.

-- The output stream contains many ones for each clap because each clap consists of many oscillations and the code outputs a 1 whenever the signal oscillates above a threshold.
+- The output stream contains many true values for each clap because each clap consists of many oscillations and the code outputs true whenever the signal oscillates above a threshold.

 Both the above problems are usually solved using the *overlapped window* approach: sound is segmented into overlapping blocks of samples called *windows* and a single value is output for each window.
 In our case, an output value will represent the loudness of a window.
 We will detect the onset of a clap as the moment when this loudness suddenly increases.